-Columbia College-Rolla was established in 1992 and moved to its current location in July 2012 – a space which offers nine high-tech classrooms, two computer labs, a science lab and quiet study space, along with wireless access.
+Columbia College-Rolla was established in 1992 and moved to its current location in July 2012.
+The space which offers nine high-tech classrooms, two computer labs, a science lab and quiet study space, along with wireless access.

-The campus in Rolla provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+Part of a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-Nearly 1,000 students each year take a mix of in-seat and online classes.
+Nearly 1,000 students each year take a mix of in-seat and online classes here.

-The Rolla campus has the unique ability to provide a pre-Engineering associate degree as well as in-seat lab-based science courses.
+The Rolla venue has the unique ability to provide a pre-Engineering associate degree as well as in-seat lab-based science courses.

 Established in 1992, Columbia College-Rolla was originally an extension of Columbia College — Fort Leonard Wood.
-Located on the Metro Business College campus, the college later moved to its present location on Blue's Lake Parkway in 2012.
+The venue moved to its present location on Blues Lake Parkway in 2012.

 Today, Columbia College-Rolla continues to serve civilian and military adult learners in the area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.